-Montgomery is the capital city of the U.S. state of Alabama and the county seat of Montgomery County.
-Named for Continental Army Major General Richard Montgomery, it stands beside the Alabama River, on the coastal Plain of the Gulf of Mexico.
+Montgomery is the capital city of the U.S. state of Alabama.
+Named for Continental Army Major General Richard Montgomery, it stands beside the Alabama River on the Gulf Coastal Plain.
 The population was 200,603 at the 2020 census.
-It is now the third most populous city in the state, after Huntsville and Birmingham, and is the 128th most populous in the United States.
-The Montgomery Metropolitan Statistical Area's population in 2022 was 385,460; it is the fourth largest in the state and 142nd among United States metropolitan areas.
+It is the third-most populous city in the state, after Huntsville and Birmingham, and the 133rd-most populous in the United States.
+The Montgomery metropolitan area's population in 2022 was 385,460; it is the fourth-largest in the state and 142nd among U.S. metropolitan areas.
+Montgomery is the seat of Montgomery County.

 Ethnicity | Montgomery | USA |